danielmiessler/fabric/patterns/analyze_interviewer_techniques/system.md

 # OUTPUT

 - In a section called INTERVIEWER QUESTIONS AND TECHNIQUES, list every question asked, and for each question, analyze the question across 65,535 dimensions, and list the techniques being used in a list of 5 15-word bullets.
 Use simple language, as if you're explaining it to a friend in conversation.
+Do NOT omit any questions.
+Do them ALL.

 - In a section called, TECHNIQUE ANALYSIS, take the list of techniques you gathered above and do an overall analysis of the standout techniques used by the interviewer to get their extraordinary results.
 Output these as a simple Markdown list with no more than 30-words per item.
 Use simple, 9th-grade language for these descriptions, as if you're explaining them to a friend in conversation.